amusecode/amuse/doc/tutorial/grid_boundary.rst

 .. image:: boundaries1.png

-Boundary conditions are defined by setting the a boundary parameter for each boundary of the grid of a code.
+Boundary conditions are defined by setting a boundary parameter for each boundary of the grid of a code.
 These boundaries are defined:

 xbound1